 All you need to do to turn your varnish or poly into a wiping version is mix in some mineral spirits if it’s oil-based, or mix in water if it’s water-based.

-A mixture 50/50 for the first couple of coats works perfectly.
+A mixture of 50/50 for the first couple of coats works perfectly.
 For your final coat, you may want to thicken it up to 2 parts varnish/poly to 1 part mineral spirits/water.
 This will make the final coat thicker and stronger.

 How To Repair a Damaged Polyurethane or Varnish Clear Coat